 In a network attacks, attackers are focused on penetrating the corporate network perimeter and gaining access to internal systems.
 Very often, once inside attackers will combine other types of attacks, for example compromising an endpoint, spreading malware or exploiting a vulnerability in a system within the network.

-Following are five common threat vectors attackers can use to penetrate your network.
+Following are common threat vectors attackers can use to penetrate your network.

 1. Unauthorized access Unauthorized access refers to attackers accessing a network without receiving permission.
 Among the causes of unauthorized access attacks are weak passwords, lacking protection against social engineering, previously compromised accounts, and insider threats.